bresson/picknmix-component/README.md

     npm install
     PORT=3001 node server.js

-*Note: in order for this to work (we're behind varnish cache on a virtual machine) the live app needs to run on port 3001*
+*Note: in order for this to work (we're behind varnish cache on a virtual machine shared with the picknmix-api app) the live app needs to run on port 3001*